ngaro/docker-virtualbox/README.md

 # docker-virtualbox
 Run VirtualBox (6.1) in a container

-You will need VirtualBox kernel modules on the host system.
+You will need VirtualBox kernel modules on the host system.<br>
 The easiest way to get them is to install virtualbox on the host system (and remove it again.)

 You can run it like this: